 About AIMer

 AIMer is a signature scheme which is obtained from a zero-knowledge proof of preimage knowledge for a certain one-way function.
-AIMer consists of two parts: a customized version of the BN++ proof system,
+AIMer consists of two parts: a customized version of the BN++ proof system, and the AIM one-way function.
+The security of both parts solely depends on the security of the underlying symmetric primitives.

 Advantages